 Finland is one of the top coffee-consuming countries in the world.
 According to one estimate, Finns drink 12 kilograms of coffee every year.
 That is a lot!
-For a better perspective, the second and third position holders are Norway, Iceland, which consume 9.9kg, and 9kgs of coffee every year.
+For a better perspective, the second and third position holders are Norway, and Iceland, which consume 9.9kg, and 9kgs of coffee every year.

 We often think of coffee as a stress reliever.
 So does that mean Finns are the most stressed-out population in the world?
 Not really.
 Despite their high caffeine consumption, they are the happiest nation in the world.

 For your next trip to Helsinki, the capital of Finland, you should try out a delicious cup of joe.
 In this Helsinki Coffee Guide, you will find out about the best coffee shops in Finland and what they have to offer.